pratikunterwegs/patho-move-evol/README.md

     - The same procedure applies for multiple replicates of the same parameter combination.

 5. Prepare a directory structure to store the output.
-A template directory structure can be found at https://github.com/pratikunterwegs/patho-move-evol.
+A template directory structure can be found at https://github.com/pratikunterwegs/patho-move-evol (this repository).

     There should be at least the following paths:

-    ```md
+    ```sh
+    # from the shell, upon running tree (or equivalent)
     yourFolder
     ├───bash
     ├───data